Do I Need An Anger Management Therapist?

 Anger is natural - but sometimes it can be hard to handle

-Some of the most common anger management issues include anger that causes upset in your life you cannot control and anger management.
-Anger overwhelms you, like anger in relationships that causes issues with your partner, family, or friends.
+Some of the most common anger management issues include anger caused by factors beyond your control and . anger that overwhelms you, like anger in relationships that causes issues with your partner, family, or friends.
 Anger may cost you your job if you cannot control your anger at work.
-Or if it causes you to miss work due to other consequences of your anger issues like being arrested.
-Yes, it happens.
-You may not understand how anger can take control of your life and ruin all of the good things you have worked your whole life to get.
+Or if it causes you to miss work due to other consequences of your anger issues.
+Anger management can help avoid some of the adverse effects of anger, no matter the cause.

 Types of anger

-Did you know there are different types of anger?
-Although anger management experts do not all agree on the number or types of anger, they agree that there is more than one.
+Although anger management experts do not all agree on the number or types of anger, they typically agree that there is more than one.
 The most commonly mentioned include volatile, judgmental, self-inflicted, overwhelming, passive, and chronic anger.
 Anger management therapy can help with any of these and other anger issues.

 Volatile anger is a scary thing to experience for both you and everyone who witnesses it.
 It happens quickly and can start with something significant or just some small annoyance.
 Volatile anger is also known as extreme anger that occurs without warning.
 Some of the warning signs include violent outbursts such as screaming or throwing things, rage, difficulty organizing thoughts, and threatening or causing harm to others.
 It can also cause physical symptoms such as rapid heart rate, nausea, dizziness, chest pain, and headaches.